+Contacts

-Contacts Contacts specify email information for people to be notified about various aspects of ETM System operation.
+Contacts specify email information for people to be notified about various aspects of ETM System operation.
 Contacts are used in email notification Tracks.
 For example, you might want your system administrator to be notified when an ETM System security event occurs, such as three failed login attempts or a Telnet login.
 And you might want your telecom manager to be notified if a telecom-related system event occurs, such as if the D channel on a PRI trunk goes down.

+Directory entities are discussed separately in "Directory Manager" beginning on page 95.
+You must have

+Access Policy

-You must have Access Policy Features permission to create or modify Contacts.
+Features permission to

+create or modify

+Contacts.

-Defining a Contact To accomplish this, you define a Contact for each of these people and then use those Contacts to define Email Tracks for your system administrator and your telecom manager.
+To accomplish this, you define a Contact for each of these people and then use those Contacts to define Email Tracks for your system administrator and your telecom manager.
 You then use those Tracks in Policies and System Events as needed to generate notifications.